fum4/npm/packages/react-redux-history/README.md

 ## 💪 Force current route to re-render <a id="force-render"></a>

 Force current route to re-render by using `selectForceRender`.
-'Re-navigate' to the route while passing `forceRender: {}` in the state object.
+Navigate to the same route while passing `forceRender: {}` in location state.

 ```javascript
 import { useSelector } from "react-redux"